nodeca/pako/README.md

 ```

-Sometime you can with to work with strings.
+Sometime you can wish to work with strings.
 For example, to send
 big objects as json to server.
 Pako detects input data type.
 You can
 force output to be string with option `{ to: 'string' }`.